jongan69/3x3x3LEDCube/README.md

 # 3x3x3LEDCube
 This is my original C code for controlling my 3x3x3 LED Cube written in Atmel Studio for Arduino Uno

+The coede is well commented with what each line acommplishes and is made easier to use using the functions for turning the LEDs on and off.

+I may revisting this for making new animations, the tutorial of how I made the cube can be found here: